schnell18/schnell18.github.io/content/_index.md

           parallax: false
   - block: markdown
     content:
-      title: '📚 My Research'
+      title: '🎯 Mission'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+        My mission is to harness cutting-edge technologies—such as artificial intelligence—to build software and solutions
+        that empower businesses and communities to thrive.
+Along the way, I strive to share insights and discoveries that advance the craft of building such systems with greater efficiency, intelligence, and impact.

+      # Building impactful solutions with AI, cloud, and
+      # Kubernetes—sharing insights to advance efficient,
+      # intelligent development.
     design:
       columns: '1'
   - block: collection